 - Always make sure that you’re constructing a gravel base on a completely flat and level surface.
 Trying to create your base where the earth is bumpy, hilly, or has other deformities may cause the hot tub to not work properly or be damaged.
 A level area is key to a successful hot tub base.

 - Construction gravel isn’t the most pleasing to the eye.
 You can choose to use this type of gravel to fill the entirety of your base, but it doesn’t have to be.
-If you want a more beautiful landscape for your hot tub and backyard, then fill the top of the area with pea gravel or another refined gravel.
+If you want a more beautiful hardscape for your hot tub and backyard, then fill the top of the area with pea gravel or another refined gravel.

 - Make sure you are digging at least 6 inches for your base, but nothing more than that.
 Without enough gravel, drainage can be compromised.
 With too much gravel, the hot tub base may become too soft and cause damage over time.